sugumarranganathan/Apartment-Maintenance-AI/README.md

 # Problem Statement

-Apartment communities receive numerous maintenance complaints every day, such as electrical failures, plumbing leaks, security concerns, housekeeping requests, and elevator issues.
+Apartment communities receive numerous maintenance complaints every day, such as electrical failures, plumbing leaks, security concerns, housekeeping requests, elevator issues.

 Traditionally, these complaints are reviewed manually by maintenance staff, which can lead to: